The goal of the Idle Sites Redevelopment Program is to incent community redevelopment in the state of Wisconsin.

 - One or more contiguous industrial parcels that exceed five acres and had long-term (more than 25 years) industrial usage; or

-- One or more contiguous commercial parcels that exceed 10 acres and had long term (over 25 years) commercial usage
+- One or more contiguous institutional parcels that exceed 5 acres and had long-term (more than 25 years) institutional usage

 - Applicants must own the targeted site or demonstrate the legal ability to access the property and perform the work proposed in the application.

-- Grant funds can be used for demolition, environmental remediation, rehabilitation or infrastructure improvements defined in a redevelopment plan.
-Eligible costs are determined during the review process.
+- Grant funds can be used for demolition, environmental remediation, rehabilitation or infrastructure improvements.

 - WEDC funds cannot exceed 30 percent of eligible project costs.